 The use of amplified sound is not permitted in the park.
-Please use earphones if you enjoy listening to music.
+Please use earphones if you’re listening to music while in the park.

 - European fire ants are abundant at Tommy Thompson Park.
 This non-native species bites and the severity of the reaction varies from person to person.
 Typically it’s very sharp and painful for a few minutes, subsiding into an itch similar to a mosquito bite.
 To avoid an ant bite, avoid brushing up on plants and tuck your pants into your socks.
 Brush off any ants that you may find climbing on you.

 - Ticks have been reported in Tommy Thompson Park.
 It is possible they can carry Lyme Disease.
 It is advised that anyone walking along nature trails should thoroughly check themselves for ticks after a visit.
 LEARN MORE.

 Quadcycles are available for rent from the Nature Centre, to help you journey into the park’s interior.